-Veg pulao recipe – learn to make one of the best flavorful mixed vegetable pulav with step by step photos.
+Veg pulao recipe with coconut milk – Learn to make one of the best flavorful coconut milk pulao with mixed vegetables.
 A simple vegetable pulao makes a comforting meal and is easy to prepare on a busy day either for a lunch box or dinner.
 This simple rice goes good with any veg or non veg curry gravy.
 It is nutritious since a lot of vegetables go into making this.

 Using a moderate amount of spices in the seasoning makes the rice aromatic.
 For an increased intake of protein you can include soya chunks or nuggets also called as meal maker.
 I have used freshly chopped veggies, you can replace with frozen chopped veggies available in the frozen sections of supermarkets, they work well.